 The Ten Most Important Egyptian Objects Outside Egypt

-3. Silver cult Statue of Horus the Elder - Discovered in an antiques shop by Howard Carter in April of 1922 the 36.6 pound solid silver statue was probably the very statue used in temple ceremonies and at that a sole survivor from ancient Egypt.
-The statue is now in the Miho museum Shigaraki, Japan.
-Unknown case for repatriation to Egypt.
+3. Silver cult Statue of Horus the Elder - Discovered in a Cairo antique shop by Howard Carter in April of 1922 the 36.6-pound solid silver statue was probably the very statue used in temple ceremonies, and at that a sole survivor from ancient Egypt.
+The statue is now in the Miho Museum Shigaraki, Japan.
+An Unknown case for repatriation to Egypt.

 6. Sarcophagus of Nectanebo II (EA 10) - Discovered being used as a ritual bath in the courtyard of a mosque by Napoleon's men, it was transferred to the British in the treaty of Alexandria in 1801.
 The sarcophagus is at present in the British museum.

-7. Walls from the hall of beauties, tomb of Seti I - Sawed from the walls of Seti's tomb in the valley of kings by the Champollion and Rosselini expedition of the late 1820's.
-The doorjambs are respectively in the Louvre and Turin museums.
+7. Walls from the hall of beauties, tomb of Seti I - Sawed from the walls of Seti's tomb in the Valley of the Kings by the Champollion and Rosellini expedition of the late 1820's.
+The doorjambs are respectively in the Louvre and Turin Museums.

 8. The Denderah Zodiac - The zodiac is from the little temple on the roof of the temple of Hathor at Denderah.
 The temple was badly damaged by the zodiacs removal in 1820 and is now in the Louvre.

-9. Bronze bust of middle kingdom pharaoh Amenemhet III - A collection of middle kingdom bronzes came to light some years ago with the best pieces including the bust of the king ending up in the George Ortiz collection in Switzerland as provenance unknown.
+9. A bronze bust of Middle Kingdom pharaoh Amenemhet III - A collection of Middle Kingdom bronzes came to light some years ago with the best pieces including the bust of the king ending up in the George Ortiz collection in Switzerland as provenance unknown.
 A case for repatriation to Egypt.

-10. The Berlin green head - Truly a great masterpiece of portrait sculpture in the round unfortunately the Berlin head has no notable provenance the piece being given to the museum by benefactor James Simon.
-Unknown case for repatriation to Egypt.
+10. The Berlin green head - Truly a great masterpiece of portrait sculpture in the round, unfortunately, Berlin's head has no notable provenance, the piece being given to the museum by benefactor James Simon.
+An unknown case for repatriation to Egypt.